MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-root.md

 #### FireGiant

-The [FireGiant Appx extension](https://www.firegiant.com/products/wix-expansion-pack/appx) lets you create Windows app packages and MSI packages simultaneously from the same WiX source code.
+The [FireGiant MSIX extension](https://www.firegiant.com/products/wix-expansion-pack/msix) lets you create Windows app packages and MSI packages simultaneously from the same WiX source code.
 Every time you build, you can target Windows 10 with a Windows app package and earlier versions of Windows with MSI.

 <img width="20%" src="images/desktop-to-uwp/FG3rdPartyLogo.png">

-The FireGiant Appx extension uses static analysis and intelligent emulation of your WiX projects to create Windows app packages without the disk space and runtime overhead of containers or virtual machines.
+The FireGiant MSIX extension uses static analysis and intelligent emulation of your WiX projects to create Windows app packages without the disk space and runtime overhead of containers or virtual machines.

-Because the FireGiant Appx extension doesn't convert your installer by running it, you can maintain your WiX installer without having to repeatedly convert it to Windows app packages.
+Because the FireGiant MSIX extension doesn't convert your installer by running it, you can maintain your WiX installer without having to repeatedly convert it to Windows app packages.
 All your users on different versions of Windows get your latest improvements and you don't have to worry about MSI and Windows app packages getting out of sync.

 Check out this [video](https://www.youtube.com/watch?v=AFBpdBiAYQE) and see how in a couple lines of code FireGiant CEO Rob Mensching creates an Appx (Windows app package) version of the popular open-source 7-Zip compression tool and then how he improves both Windows application and MSI packages with changes in the same WiX source code.